 Identify and Invite the Right People

-Before sending out invites, identify the meeting’s major stakeholders.
+Before sending out invites, identify the meet-up’s major stakeholders.
 Make sure they’re directly connected to the issues on the agenda and can contribute.
 Ask yourself who can answer questions about the topics on the agenda, who has the facts, and who’s on the chain of the decision-making processes.
 For example, you don’t have to invite other department heads to a department-specific project.

 You can record meetings to keep people informed about decisions made during the session.
 This way, you won’t have to pack the room with observers who are just there to keep records.